multiformats/cid/README.md

 We were using base58btc encoded multihashes in IPFS, and then we needed to switch formats to IPLD.
 We struggled with lots of problems of addressing data with different formats until we created CIDs.
 You can read the history of this format here: https://github.com/ipfs/specs/issues/130

-> **Q. Is the use of multicodec-packed similar to file extensions?**
+> **Q. Is the use of multicodec similar to file extensions?**

-Yes, kind of! like a file extension, the multicodec-packed identifier establishes the format of the data.
+Yes, kind of! like a file extension, the multicodec identifier establishes the format of the data.
 Unlike file extensions, these are in the middle of the identifier and not meant to be changed by users.
 There is also a short table of supported formats.

-> **Q. What formats (multicodec-packed codes) does CID support?**
+> **Q. What formats (multicodec codes) does CID support?**

 We are figuring this out at this time.
 It will likely be a table of formats for secure distributed systems.
 So far, we want to address: IPFS's original protobuf format, the new IPLD CBOR format, git, bitcoin, and ethereum objects.